Cascade of Time Gardens in Banff: All You NEED to Know

 One of Banff’s Best Free Attractions

-The Banff Gardens are one of the best free activities.
-A trip to Banff can make for a costly vacation, so this is great to add to the itinerary if you’re visiting Banff on a budget.
+A trip to Banff can be costly, so this is a great addition to the itinerary if you’re visiting on a budget, as the gardens are one of the best free activities.
 Whether or not you’re trying to save a couple of bucks, this lush and breathtaking venue is a must-do for anyone and everyone, as it’s something you can do in Banff in under an hour.

 How Much Time Do You Need to Explore?

 Though Cascade of Time Gardens is a beautiful location, it is not a long activity.
 We recommend planning to stay for a maximum of one hour in the summer.
-For any plant enthusiasts, we are convinced that you could spend up to two hours enjoying the different types of flowers the gardens have on display and chatting with the friendly Parks Canada landscaping staff.
+For any plant enthusiasts, we are confident you could spend up to two hours enjoying the various types of flowers on display in the gardens and chatting with the friendly Parks Canada landscaping staff.

 TOP TIP: When navigating Cascade Gardens, we recommend wearing good walking shoes, as there are quite a few stairs, many of them uneven.